cmatmsu/oyun/_posts/2011-06-16-Release-Notes.md

 License
 =======

-Logos itself is licensed under the [GNU GPL](http://www.gnu.org/copyleft/gpl.html).
+Oyun itself is licensed under the [GNU GPL](http://www.gnu.org/copyleft/gpl.html).
 The license is available in the root of the source distribution, in a file called `COPYING`.
 In legalese: